wp-plugins/very-simple-event-list/readme.txt

 == Frequently Asked Questions ==
 = How can I change date format in US format? =
 VSEL plugin uses the European date format in frontend and backend (day/month/year).
-You can change this for frontend in files 'vsel_shortcode.php' and 'vsel_past_events_shortcode.php' by changing 'j F Y' into 'Y F j' (year/month/day).
+To change this into US date format (year/month/day):

+For backend open folder 'js' and file 'vsel_datepicker' and change date format in: 'yy-mm-dd'.

+And open file 'vsel' and change date format (2x) in: 'Y-m-d'.

+For frontend open files 'vsel_shortcode' and 'vsel_past_events_shortcode' and change date format in: 'F jS, Y'.

 = How can I set number of events on a page? =
 VSEL plugin uses the number set in WP dashboard Settings > Reading.